 Frequently Asked Questions

-- Grade 11 (Creek – Adventure Program).
+- Grade 11 (Taiga – Adventure Program).
 May I make a roommate request?
 Part of the positive experience your camper will encounter at WinShape Camps is the opportunity to meet new friends.
 Therefore, WinShape Camps encourages you to not specify a certain camper to share your camper's Cabin as it may hinder her chance to grow in new relationship-building skills.
 You may, however, request one Cabin mate per camper.
 (Submitting a request for more than one Cabin mate will result in no request being granted.)
-We will try to honor requests if campers are in the same or adjacent grades and Tribe.
+We will try to honor requests if campers are in the same or adjacent grades and Village.
 Again, a Cabin mate request must be for one specific camper, not a group of campers.
 Also, a Cabin mate request must be mutual before it will be considered.
 With this in mind, please contact your camper's desired Cabin mate prior to listing her name in this section to ensure that she has also selected your camper via a Cabin mate request.
 A non-mutual request will result in the request not being granted.
 In order to most efficiently honor Cabin mate requests, the Cabin mate request deadline is April 1st.
 After April 1st, no changes may be made to any Cabin mate request.
 Must my camper have a physical?
 Yes, you will receive an invite from CampDoc to fill out all of your medical forms.
 We can accept a standard physical form, or you can download the physical form online.
 The physical must be filled out and signed by your doctor or nurse practitioner.
 WinShape Camps requires each camper to have a completed physical dated after May 1, 2019 along with an updated immunization form.
 Campers will not be admitted without completed medical forms.
 The physical must contain your camper's vitals, clearance for activity, and the doctor's signature.
 Failure to complete the Health Profile by your camper's deadline will result in a $35 fee.
 Another $35 fee will be assessed if forms are not complete 2 weeks before your camp start date.
 Registrations made after the documentation deadline, with an incomplete Health Profile, will be charged a $35 fee the week prior to their camp start date.
 What is your policy on behavioral problems?
 Parents will be contacted if there is a continuous problem of non-participation in the program, bullying, stealing, telling off-color stories or using inappropriate language, or any other behavior that detracts from the Christian and wholesome environment the camp wishes to provide.
 Profanity is prohibited.
 The use of alcohol, non-prescription drugs, or tobacco in any form, including vaping, is not permitted by campers or staff.
 Violent, threatening, dishonest, dangerous, negative, or otherwise unsatisfactory behavior on the part of the camper could lead to her dismissal from camp.
 Our Honor Code, which we ask all staff and campers to abide by is: “Because I want to honor God, I will: be honest, be positive, and show respect to staff, property, and other campers.”
 What is a Skill?
 A Skill is an activity that campers can choose to specialize in during their time at camp.
 This includes a wide range of activities such as Archery, Hand Crafts, Jewelry Making, and more!
 Campers in completed grades 1-5 will be placed in six Skills, campers in completed grades 6-9 will be placed in four Skills, and campers in completed grades 10-11 will be placed in two Skills.
 What is the Adventure Program?
-The Adventure Program (Creek Tribe) is offered at our Mount Berry campus to campers who have completed 11th grade.
-This Tribe takes trips with professionally trained staff who are certified in whitewater rafting, rock climbing, caving and camping.
+The Adventure Program (Taiga Village) is offered at our Mount Berry campus to campers who have completed 11th grade.
+This Village takes trips with staff who are trained in whitewater rafting, rock climbing, caving, and camping.
+These campers spend their first week of the Session backpacking offsite and return to Mount Berry for the remainder of the Session.
+The Taiga Adventure Program is offered all four Sessions as a one-time experience.
+Campers will sleep in tents, cook over a campfire, filter their own water, and will not have access to restrooms/showers while on the trails.
 Campers should be in good health and have the ability to participate in physically rigorous outdoor activities.
-These campers spend their first week of the Session backpacking offsite and return to Mount Berry for the remainder of the Session.
-WinShape Camps has the right to decline a camper for the Adventure Program if they are unable to meet the physical requirements associated with this program.
-The Creek Adventure Program is offered all four Sessions as a one-time experience for returning campers only.
+While offsite, campers will carry a backpack between 30 to 50 pounds while hiking 2 to 3 miles daily.
+The weight range of the backpack will depend on what each camper packs and a portion of group supplies that each camper will help carry such as food and general camping supplies.
+If a camper is unable to meet the physical requirements associated with this program, WinShape Camps has the right to decline the registration of that camper for the Adventure Program.
+However, campers of this age group could register for alternatives such as the Oasis Village at Mount Berry and Cohutta Springs.
 What do you mean by "shorts of modest length?"
 We ask all of our campers to wear modest shorts during their time at camp.
 Each of us are created with unique body types, and it is our desire to intentionally craft an environment in which each and every camper either gains or maintains a positive body image.
 This is countercultural to the images our girls are bombarded with on social media and the realities of their everyday lives.
 However, we are determined to present a bold, uplifting opposition to this.
 Physical safety is also a concern, as we offer activities involving harnesses, recreational equipment, and exploration in nature.

 To protect our campers as they engage with the aforementioned elements, we ask that these questions are kept in mind: (1.)
 Can I wear a harness without the rope touching my bare skin?
 (2.)
 Am I able to bend down toward my toes without exposing skin normally covered by my swimsuit?
 (3.)
 Does the hem of my shorts extend to at least the middle of my thigh?
 It is our highest priority to ensure the emotional, physical, spiritual, and psychological safety of our campers.
 We believe this is one way to do so.
 All of our Summer Staff and Full-Time Staff are held to the highest standards of modesty to model this well for our campers.
 We are grateful in advance for your support.